 The Yuba Community College District does not discriminate on the basis of race, color, national origin, sex (gender), physical and mental disability, age, sexual orientation, religion, medical condition, ancestry, or marital status in any of its policies, procedures, or practices, nor does it tolerate sexual harassment, in compliance with the Americans with Disabilities Act of 1991, Title VI of the Civil Rights Act of 1964 (pertaining to race, color, and national origin), Title IX of the Education Amendments of 1972 (pertaining to sex), Section 504 of the Rehabilitation Act of 1973 (pertaining to handicap), and Age Discrimination Act of 1975 (pertaining to age).
 This nondiscrimination policy covers admission and access to, and treatment and employment in, the College's programs and activities, including vocational education.
-Inquiries regarding the equal opportunity policies, the filing of complaints, or to request a copy of the complaint procedures covering discrimination complaints may be directed to: Human Resources, Title IX Coordinator (530-741-6975) or Director District Disabled Students Program and Services, Section 504 Coordinator (530-741-6992).
+Inquiries regarding the equal opportunity policies, the filing of complaints, or to request a copy of the complaint procedures covering discrimination complaints may be directed to the Athletic Director, Title IX Coordinator (530-741-6838) or to the Section 504 Coordinator (530-741-6976).
 Both are located at Yuba College, 2088 North Beale Road, Marysville, CA 95901.
 The lack of English language skills will not be a barrier to admission and participation in the College's vocational education programs.